usaid-cs/yesterday-i-learned/random.md

 1. [The Mummies of Venzone][wondercabinet] are rapidly dehydrated (and thus preserved) by the fungus *Hypha tombicina*.
 1. It is [possible][imgur] to sleep in a Prius C.
 1. "Because information has to travel to your brain via neural pathways, everything you are experiencing actually happened 80 milliseconds in the past."
-1. Close both your eyes and you see black, but only close one eye, and it sees nothing.
 1. "For a brief period, you were the youngest person on Earth."
 1. You are not the voice inside your head, you are the one who hears it.
 1. The 2nd player could control the ducks in duck hunt.